open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 **Status**: [Experimental](../../../document-status.md)

-This document defines how to fill semantic conventions when instrumenting an AWS Lambda request handler.
+This document defines how to apply semantic conventions when instrumenting an AWS Lambda request handler.
 AWS Lambda largely follows the conventions for [FaaS](../faas.md) while [HTTP](../http.md) conventions are also applicable when handlers are for HTTP requests.